Key topics for running SAP Oracle on AWS

 - Using Oracle Client Software for SAP NetWeaver Application Server ABAP/Java 7.x is only supported on Oracle Linux 6, 7, and 8.

-- Exceptions from the above statement are SAP components that don’t use the Oracle Database client, like SAP’s stand-alone enqueue, message server, Enqueue replication services, WebDispatcher, and SAP Gateway can be installed on SUSE or RHEL and secured with a peacemaker cluster.
+- Exceptions from the above statement are SAP components that don’t use the Oracle Database client, like SAP’s stand-alone enqueue, message server, Enqueue replication services, WebDispatcher, and SAP Gateway installed on SUSE or RHEL and secured with a peacemaker cluster.

 - Only single instance configurations of the Oracle Database and Oracle Automatic Storage Management (ASM) are supported on Amazon EC2.